nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 35     Fitriyah denied that the red Sony handycam produced by Tay and Chia in court was the same camera used to take photographs of Moe Moe Than.
 Fitriyah also denied that this incident took place early on in Moe Moe Than’s employment, i.e. it could not have occurred in January 2012.

 36     Chia denied that this incident happened at all and that all her three children suffered from constipation.
 There was therefore no reason why she would punish Moe Moe Than in such a manner.
-Chia also provided camera specifications of the camera model to show that this particular Sony model did not have a flash.[\[note: 9\]](#Ftn_9) Chia also showed an invoice to prove that the camera was only purchased on 18 March 2012.[\[note: 10\]](#Ftn_10)
+Chia also provided camera specifications of the camera model to show that this particular Sony model did not have a flash.[^9] Chia also showed an invoice to prove that the camera was only purchased on 18 March 2012.[^10]

 37     I did not find it safe to convict Chia on this charge for the following reasons: